janzheng/Meteor-React-Alt-Base/README.md

 To make better sense of how a Meteor + React app is organized, I've attempted to map out the way files include each other.
 Check out the [App Map & Outline](#appmap).

 I also started a way to organize SCSS styling to adhere to React component organization with a BEM-like syntax.
-Check out the [Styling section](#styling)
+Check out the [Styling section](#styling).